NathanHarrington/dotfiles/README.md

 Copy the auto_backup folder from the old system: cp -ra old_system_mount_location/home/nharrington/Documents/auto_backup ~/Documents/auto_backup

+Important! - after you run the command above, disconnect the external original drive.
+This is because it has the links below which will point to your current /home/directory.
+If you leave the disk plugged in you will also be editing the backup files apparently.

 Make links from the encrypted folder location to the ~ location: cd ~ ln -s ~/Documents/auto_backup/home.config_files/.ssh